 |Fee Type||Undergraduate Courses||Adult Basic Education||Graduate Courses||ELS||Vocational||Trades & Technology|

 |Experiential Learning & Wellness

-Note 1: The ancillary fee provides support for activities, athletics, library and technical services, legacy fund, student accident insurance, and student space.
+Note 1: The ancillary fee provides support for activities, athletics, library and technical services, legacy fund, and student space.
 It is set at 10% of tuition.

 Note 2: The Experiential Learning & Wellness fee provides support for students in the form of experiential and co-curricular learning opportunities, expansion of the Co-Curricular Record, health & well-being, and peer mentoring.
 It is set at 2% of tuition.

 There are many opportunities to apply for bursaries or scholarships through UFV.
 The Financial Aid and Awards website outlines these opportunities.